AlexSkur/Deep-learning-course/README.md

 Implementation the activations functions (2 of them) from lab 1.

 Implementation of gradient descent as a function separate from the class Parameter.

+### Lab 3
+Creating own MLP class in which you can configure the number of hidden layers, the size of hidden layers and the activations used for each layer.
+Also building Dataset, DataLoader and training loop for classification task.